Sloq/Connect/docs/README.md

 The primary technical challenges will be:

-  -Generating User specific QR codes upon account creation
+  - Generating User specific QR codes upon account creation

-  -Scanning an displaying new contact information on own contact log
+  - Scanning and displaying new contact information on own contact log

-  -Utilizing all new frameworks and technologies will be our biggest challenge
+  - Utilizing all new frameworks and technologies

 ## Things accomplished over the weekend

- Attempted to learn new technologies, decided and allocated work to each individual.
-D
+ - Attempted to learn new technologies, went through tutorials

+ - Decided and allocated what type of work to each individual

+ - Set up a basic landing page and login page with React-Native

+ - Team created proposal and started the skeleton of the project

 ## Implementation Timeline

-### Phase 1: Backend setup and Front End User Authentication (2 days)
+### Phase 1: Backend Auth and Front End Setup(2 days)

-**Objective:** Functioning rails project with front-end Authentication
+**Objective:**

+  -  Set up state, tags, create Sample state(Leo)
+  -  A completed backend for User Auth using Node.js (Leo)
+  - A completed series of frontend pages completed without functionality(Tianyu and Stephen)

-### Phase 2: Photo Model, API, and components (1 day)
+### Phase 2:  (1 day)

-**Objective:** Photos can be uploaded, viewed, edited and destroyed through the API.
+**Objective:**
+  - Set up functionality for login page(Tianyu)
+  - Set up functionality for contacts page(Stephen)

-### Phase 3: Home Page Setup (1 day)
+### Phase 3:  (2 days)

-**Objective:** Seed Photos to be viewed at Home Screen.
+**Objective:**
+  -  Set up Heroku, have a database to store all the user info (Stephen)
+  -  Add functionality to Login, Camera, Home page(Tianyu)
+  -  Add functionality to Contacts Screen, User Profile(Stephen)

-### Phase 4: Image Upload (1 day)
+### Phase 4:  (2 days)

-**Objective:** Uploads images with tags, title and description.

-### Phase 5: Content Page (1 day)

-**Objective:** Content Page displays all photos from users.

-### Phase 6: Content Page Setup/with Tags (1 day)

-**Objective:**  Objective: Content Page displays all photos, able to filter through pictures with tags.

-### Phase 7: Comments/Likes (1 day)

-**Objective:** User can comment on other User's Photos.
-User can Like an image.
-Each image will have an Like Counter.
+  -  Have a functional website to explain application (Leo)
+  -  Set up emulator( Leo )
+  - Work on Geolocation Google API (Stephen, Tianyu)
+  - Polish frontend with smooth, bug-free navigation and sufficient CSS styling

 ### Bonus Features (TBD)